Rakusu

 This is a rakusu

 Rakusu's are a miniature version of the traditional Buddhist robes, sewn in the same "rice field" pattern first devised by Ananda.
-Everyone participating in jukai will need to sew or acquire one before the ceremony in May.
+Everyone participating in jukai will need to sew or acquire one before the ceremony in June.

 Here is the manual I and others here have used for sewing, originally put together by Tomoe Katagiri.

 The rakusu section starts on pg 87.
 Read through the rakusu introduction, and maybe look ahead a little to get a feel for what you’ll be doing (the instructions are written for hand sewing, but machine sewing would follow the same pattern).
+We’ll be happy to answer any and all questions and will demonstrate the stitch at the first sewing meetup.

 The fabric should be a light to medium weight non-see through, non-stretchy black fabric.
 (Other traditions use different colors to denote ranks or positions which is not a part of our tradition).